Annual General Meeting

 Presentation of financial documents.

 The outgoing Treasurer presents the financial documents.
 It is usual for copies of the accounts to be given to those attending.
 The Treasurer will highlight some of the figures in the accounts, explaining any that need an explanation, and provide a general overview of the financial position of the club.
 Members should be satisfied that the financial report presents an accurate and fair record of the club's finances before accepting them.
 If members have cause to believe that crucial financial information was withheld or information presented is significantly incorrect, the report should no be accepted.
 The meeting would then need to pass such motions as it sees fit to remedy the situation.
-The club's Annual Report should be formally accepted by a mover and a seconder, whose names should be recorded.
+The club's Financial documents should be formally accepted by a mover and a seconder, whose names should be recorded.

 Presentation of the proposed budget